Chart Color Schemes

 Sunbury is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Sunbury's dwelling structure, as per the latest Census, consisted of 88.6% houses and 11.4% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Melbourne metro's 89.2% houses and 10.8% other dwellings.
-Home ownership in Sunbury was 31.4%, similar to Melbourne metro's level.
-The remainder of dwellings were either mortgaged (47.8%) or rented (20.8%).
-The median monthly mortgage repayment in the area was $1,733, below Melbourne metro's average of $1,750.
+Sunbury's dwellings, as per the latest Census, consisted of 88.6% houses and 11.4% other dwellings (semi-detached, apartments, 'other' dwellings).
+This is compared to Melbourne metro's 88.6% houses and 11.4% other dwellings.
+Home ownership in Sunbury was 31.4%, with mortgaged dwellings at 47.8% and rented ones at 20.8%.
+The median monthly mortgage repayment was $1,733, below Melbourne metro's average of $1,750.
 Median weekly rent in Sunbury was $361, compared to Melbourne metro's $369.
 Nationally, Sunbury's mortgage repayments were lower than the Australian average of $1,863, and rents were less than the national figure of $375.

 Frequently Asked Questions - Housing